nguyenquyhy/DiscordBridge/README.md

 ### How to get channel ID

 1. Open `User Settings` in Discord, then open `Appearance` section and tick `Developer Mode`
-1. Right lick any channel and click `Copy ID`
+1. Right click any channel and click `Copy ID`

 ## CHANGELOG